 - For He must reign until He has put all the enemies under His feet.

 - The last enemy to be abolished is death.

-- For He put all things in subjection under His feet.(162)quotation/allusion to Psalm 8:6 But when He said “He did – and does – put all things in subjection”, it’s obvious that the One who put all things in subjection to Him is the exception.
+- For He put all things in subjection under His feet.4quotation/allusion to Psalm 8:6 But when He said “He has put all things in subjection”, it’s obvious that the One who has put all things in subjection to Him is the exception.

 - Also, why are we in peril every hour?

 - As sure as my boast in you brothers – which I have in our Anointed Lord Jesus – I die every day.

 - If I fought wild beasts in Ephesus for6“for” this Greek preposition – “κατά” (kata) – has a very large range of meanings.
 It could also be translated “according to”, “in the manner of”, “as a”, and a few others. man, what does it gain me?
 If the dead aren’t raised, we could eat and drink, for tomorrow we die.